How to Freeze Pierogi

 How to freeze homemade pierogi

-It is best to freeze pierogi in serving portions, which will be big enough for your family to have for one dinner.
-That is why the size of pierogi portions depends on the size of your family.
-As a rule, the serving size for pierogi is 250 g/9 ounces for a person.
-So, I make a freezing portion of around 500 g to serve two people.
-It is best to freeze pierogi in small portions so that one such serving is enough for the family at a time.
+It’s best to freeze pierogi in serving portions that are suitable for your family for one dinner.
+The size of these portions will depend on your family’s size.
+As a general guideline, the serving size for pierogi is approximately 250 grams (9 ounces) per person.
+Therefore, I typically prepare freezing portions of around 500 grams to serve two people.
+Freezing pierogi in small portions is ideal, as it allows you to thaw just the right amount for your family at one time.
 Here is the easiest way to freeze raw pierogi:

-1. You will need a cutting board, a tray, a baking sheet that can fit into your freezer, and plastic bags for storing frozen pierogi; parchment paper can be helpful, too.
+1. You will need a cutting board, a tray, a baking sheet that fits into your freezer, and plastic bags for storing frozen pierogi; parchment paper can also be helpful.

 2. Take a cutting board and spread fresh pierogi onto it.
-Here you can use a nonstick coating spray or sprinkle flour over the surface to prevent the dough from sticking to the surface.
-While placing pierogies before freezing, do not forget to leave space between the pieces to prevent them from sticking to each other.
+To prevent the dough from sticking, spray the surface with nonstick coating spray or sprinkle flour.
+When placing pierogies before freezing, remember to leave space between the pieces to prevent them from sticking to each other.

-3. Put the tray with pierogi into the freezer for 1.5 – 2 hours.
-It should be enough to get the dumplings frozen.
+3. Put the tray with pierogi in the freezer for 1.5 – 2 hours.
+This should be enough time for the dumplings to freeze.

-4. For the next step, take them out of the freezer and divide frozen pierogi from the tray into servings.
-Put them into a bag of your choice.
+4. For the next step, remove them from the freezer and divide the frozen pierogi from the tray into servings.
+Then, put them into a bag of your choice.

-5. You can store pierogi in the freezer for up to 3 months.
-When you decide to cook your frozen pierogi, take one bag of pierogi from the freezer and put it into salted boiling water.
-For a detailed guide on How to cook pierogi, check out my other article.
+5. You can store pierogi in the freezer for up to three months.
+When you decide to cook them, take one bag from the freezer and put it into salted boiling water.
+For a detailed guide on how to cook pierogi, check out my other article.

 There is another similar way to freeze pierogi but with a slight twist.
 Before placing pierogi on the tray, cover the tray with a plastic bag.
 Then, place pierogi onto the tray with a plastic bag on top of it.
 Leave the tray in the freezer for 2 hours.
 When they are ready, fold the ends of the bag for the dumplings to remain inside.
 Transfer to the freezer.

-I hope that my tips for freezing pierogies were helpful and you got the general picture.
-Freezing freshly homemade pierogies is not such a difficult task, as pierogies freeze well.
+I hope my tips for freezing pierogies were helpful, and you got the general picture.
+Freezing freshly homemade pierogies is not difficult, as pierogies freeze well.
 You simply need to follow several easy steps to get the best result.
-If you have any questions or suggestions, please, leave them in the comment section below!
+If you have any questions or suggestions, please leave them in the comment section below!

 If you are looking for an easy recipe for a pierogi dough, I have just the recipe for you.
 How to Make Dough for Dumplings and Pierogies.
 There you also can find some tips on how freeze pierogi dough.